-On the Celtic Origin page I discuss the DNA evidence that identifies Shattockes and our genetic cousins the Parrishs and Byars as descendants of Alpine La Tène Celts from southern Germany and Switzerland and Pontic steppe ancestors before that.
-The evidence indicates we were immigrants to England sometime between 400 BC and 1400 AD, with the weight of the evidence indicating arrival in England in the late 14th century, early 15th century.
+On the Celtic Origin page I discuss the DNA evidence that identifies Shattockes and our genetic cousins the Parrishs and Byars as descendants of Alpine La Tène Celts from southern Germany and Switzerland and the Yamnaya tribes from Eurasian Pontic steppe before that.
+The evidence indicates we were immigrants to England sometime between 400 BC and 1400 AD, with the weight of the evidence indicating arrival in England in the early to late medieval period.
 Records in the middle of the 15th century indicate a presence in two villages in Somerset, Bishop's Hull and Stogumber.
-Shattockes spread to other Somerset villages, as far west as North Molton in north Devon.
-By the late 16th century Shattockes are found as far east as London, along the coast of Dorset and Devon and as far north as Bristol.
-In the early 17th century we spread to the Americas.
-In the late 18th century and early 19th century we spread to Canada and Australia.
+Shattockes spread to other Somerset villages, and as far west as North Molton and Exeter in Devon and north east to the East Anglia counties.
+By the late 16th century Shattockes are found north of London in East Anglia, along the coast of Dorset and Devon and as far north as Bristol.
+In the early 17th century there were migrants to the Americas.
+In the late 18th century and during 19th century there was a diaspora to Canada, Australia, New Zealand, India and the United States.

 On this page I present the story of the Shattockes in England, from the beginning of written records until the massive diaspora of Shattockes to the English colonies.
 We were a wandering horde.

-The case is pretty strong for west Somerset as the homeland of all the scattered Shattocks, Shattucks, Shaddocks, Shaddicks, Shadducks and other name variants around the world.
+The case is solid and definitive for west Somerset as the homeland of all the scattered Shattocks, Shattucks, Shaddocks, Shaddicks, Shadducks and other name variants around the world.
 There are virtually no Shattockes that show up in the earliest parish records north of Bridgwater, Somerset, south of Bampton and east of Taunton.
 There are no 16th century or earlier records of the family further south in England or in Dorset.
-There are no records of Shattockes in the middle or north England.
-There are no records of Shattocks born in London before 1550.
+There appears to be two Shattock families who are found in Norfolk, just north of London, a cloth making center.
+There are no other records of Shattockes in the middle or north England.
+There are no records of Shattocks born in London before 1566.

 Somerset is shown outlined in red.
 Shattockes are found in western Somerset.

 The next graphic shows where Shattockes are found in documents in the 16th century.
 Villages with Shattocks in the first part of the century are shown in blue dates.
 Villages with Shattocks in the second half of the 16th century have red dates.
 Many of the blue villages had Shattock families in the latter half of the 16th century.
 Notice that there was a family of Shattocks who had moved to London by the late 16th century.
+There appears to have been two brothers who moved to a village in Norfolk by 1570.
 Click on the image to see it full screen.

 The villages are concentrated in the area west and north of the town of Taunton, up the Tone valley and further north to the area around Stogumber.
 There are Shattockes found as far east in Somerset as the Wedmore area and as far east as North Molton on the border between Somerset and Devon.The distance between Taunton and Stogumber, is only about 10 miles (15 km).
 The distance from North Molton on the far left and Taunton on the far right is 30 miles (50 km).